xichaow/aws_rds_R/README.md

 # aws_rds_R
-test to connect r with postsql db set up in AWS RDS
+test to connect r with mysql db set up in AWS RDS